 The Board has established a Nomination and Remuneration Committee.
 In accordance with its Charter, the Nomination and Remuneration Committee is structured such that it consists of Non-Executive Directors, is chaired by an independent Non-Executive Director and has at least three Non-Executive Directors as members.

-The Chairman of the Nomination and Remuneration Committee is Mr McKeith, a Non-Executive Director.
-The other members of the Committee are Mr Askew and Mr de Montessus, who both are Non-Executive Directors.
-Mr de Montessus became a member of the Nomination and Remuneration Committee during the 2016 financial year, following the departure from the Committee by Mr Rowe, who resigned as a Non-Executive Director on 31 March 2016.
+The Chairman of the Nomination and Remuneration Committee is Mr McKeith.
+The other members of the Committee are Mr Askew and Mr de Montessus.
+All Committee members are Non-Executive Directors.

 The role of the Committee is to: